jagprog5/choose/readme.md

 choose is a stream manipulation tool for creating selection dialogs.
 ## Dialogs

-Here is an example of a simple dialog:
+Here is an example dialog:

 ```bash
 echo $'here\nis\neach\noption' | choose -p "Pick a word! 📋❗"